burnol-math/irwin/README.md

 22.92067661926415034816365709437593191494476243699848
 ```

-Hundreds, even thousands of digits, can be computed.
-For this, prefer using
+For computing Kempner harmonic sums with thousands of decimal digits, or Irwin
+sums starting already at a few hundreds of digits it is preferable to load
 `irwin_v5.sage` which will try to take advantage of multiple cores on your
 system.
+It defaults to using `8` workers, but this can be configured by
+setting `maxworkers` variable *and reloading* `irwin_v5.sage`.

 ```sage
 sage: load("irwin_v5.sage")